Advancing childhood education

 The community recognized that many children in Belola were missing out on the early years of schooling as they were unable to walk the 5km along the busy sealed road to attend school in Balibo.

-The Chefe identified the land, which is still owned by the community and set aside for educational use.
+The Chefe identified the land, which is still owned by the community and was set aside for educational use.
 There was a school previously on this site during the years of occupation but this was destroyed in 1999.

 If you would like to help the children of Balibó by supporting education in the village, click here